arosenkranz/scenarios/workshop-dash-frontend-2021/01-getting-started/02-step.md

 With the application running and the Puppeteer service simulating some traffic to the e-commerce application and microsite, this is a good time to explore what is provided out of the box for you with RUM.

 Navigate to the <a href="https://app.datadoghq.com/dashboard/lists" target="_datadog">**Dashboards List**</a> page and you'll find a list of dashboards provided to you by Datadog.
 Some of these out of the box dashboards are specifically designed to help you get a good overview of your Real User Monitoring data.
-These are all of the dashboards that start with **RUM** in the list.

 ### User Sessions Dashboard